-Council-managed roads that are currently affected by road closures include:
+Council-managed roads or roads with direct access to our roads that are currently affected by road closures.

 To report an urgent issue please contact us on (03) 5153 9500.